 The measurements of spectral transmittance indicate the amount of light of different wavelengths (colors) that pass through the wine.
 Since wine is largely transparent, it is the light that passes through that gives it most of the perceived color.

 Someone who is very interested in wine will see those small color differences as significant (e.g. a purplish-red wine is generally younger/fresher and an orangish-red wine is either aged or oxidized and those differences might influence some people).
-Those smaller differences are what tends to happen with changes in lighting.
+Those smaller differences are what tend to happen with changes in lighting.

 Measurements were used to simulate what we see in a glass of wine, along with some measurements in the glasses themselves.
 But since there is less control of those measurements, they were just used for comparison to decide which instrumental measurements were most useful.

 “Part of the analysis in the paper was figuring out which types of measurements made the most sense,” said Fairchild.
-“We also needed those spectral (wavelength by wavelength) measurements to be able to mathematically simulate the effects of different lighting and calculate the appearance (lightness, saturation and hue) of the wine.”
+“We also needed those spectral (wavelength by wavelength) measurements to be able to mathematically simulate the effects of different lighting and calculate the appearance (lightness, saturation, and hue) of the wine.”

 The main conclusion in this work was to quantify and point out the importance of lighting in the sensory evaluation (tasting) of the wine.
-A lot of effort and expenses goes into wine tasting and teaching people how to taste, but often the lighting is not at all controlled (or worse it is different for the instructor and the students) and that makes it very difficult for people to understand what they are seeing and make sound judgements about the wine.
+A lot of effort and expense goes into wine tasting and teaching people how to taste, but often the lighting is not at all controlled (or worse it is different for the instructor and the students) and that makes it very difficult for people to understand what they are seeing and make sound judgments about the wine.
 It leads to a lot of confusion.